jg-digital-media/jgdm-100DaysOfCode/work/notes/codersnotes-r9.md

 #### CSS Techniques

++ CSS Variables

+  background-color: var(--building-color3);

+e.g. --variable-name: value;

+To use a variable, put the variable name in parentheses with var in front of them like this: var(--variable-name)

+If a variable value does not work yu you can add a fallback value.
+A fallback value to a variable by putting it as the second value of where you use the variable like this: var(--variable-name, fallback-value).
+The property will use the fallback value when there's a problem with the variable.
+Add a fallback value of green to the background-color of .bb2.

+Because of the CSS Cascade, CSS variables are often declared in the :root selector

 The pseudo-elements `::before` and `::after` are often used to create cosmetic content

 Setting the content property to an empty string "" `content: "";`will ensure the element is rendered to the page while still being empty.